InstituteforDiseaseModeling/covid-mobility-and-behavior/README.md

     make create_environment
     source activate covid-mobility-and-behavior

-After that, we install required packages and create a jupyter kernel for the project:
+After that, we install required packages and create a jupyter kernel for the project (make sure R is installed on the system):

     make requirements